Linda L. Fagan: Handling of sexual assault investigations

-More than a year after Fagan became Commandant, in mid-2023, news broke that Coast Guard officials had conducted an investigation from 2014–2018 of rape and sexual assault at the Coast Guard Academy, but had not briefed Congress about their investigation when it concluded.
+More than a year after Fagan became Commandant, in mid-2023, news broke that Coast Guard officials had conducted an investigation from 2014 to 2018 of rape and sexual assault at the Coast Guard Academy, but had not briefed Congress about their investigation when it concluded.
 Fagan apologized to the victims of the sexual assaults and pledged to be more transparent about the agency's problems.
 After listening to four women describe being sexually assaulted while Academy cadets, members of the Senate Permanent Subcommittee on Investigations probing a "culture of cover-up" vowed to hold past and current Coast Guard leadership accountable.
 "We're going to pursue those two individuals and others," said Connecticut Senator Richard Blumenthal, Chairman of the Subcommittee, referring to retired Admiral Karl L. Schultz, the former commandant of the Coast Guard, and his successor Fagan.
 On December 19, 2023, the Subcommittee stated in a press release and a letter to Fagan, "It is clear from this testimony, and the Subcommittee's inquiry to date, that the Coast Guard's culture of cover-up has allowed sexual assault and sexual harassment to persist for decades, both at the Academy and in the Coast Guard.
 It is equally apparent that accountability and systematic change at both the Coast Guard and the Academy are necessary to address past failures and to ensure that future cadets are protected."
 The Subcommittee demanded a "swift response" to the inquiry and further indicated that "[s]hould the Coast Guard continue to withhold or redact requested records, PSI will have no choice but to utilize other means to ensure compliance with congressional oversight."